-ENGLISH: Students with an English ACT sub-score of 17 or above are placed in ENG 1113 - English Composition I .
-Students with an English ACT sub-score of 14 or below are placed in ENG 0123 - Intermediate English And Reading (a prerequisite to ENG 1113 ).
-Students with an English ACT sub-score of 15 or 16 may choose to be placed into an alternate corequisite pathway (if sections/seats are available); these students take both ENG 1113 and ENG 0143 - Composition Companion in the same semester.
+ENGLISH: Students with an English ACT sub-score of 17 or above are placed in ENG 1113 - English Composition I. Students with an English ACT sub-score of 13 or below are placed in ENG 0123 - Intermediate English And Reading (a prerequisite to ENG 1113).
+Students with an English ACT sub-score of 14, 15 or 16 are placed into an alternate corequisite pathway (if sections/seats are available); these students take both ENG 1113 and ENG 0143 - Composition Companion in the same semester.

 MATH: Students with a Math ACT sub-score of 19 or above and completing two years of high school Algebra are placed in MAT 1313 - College Algebra .
 Students with a Math ACT sub-score of 17 or 18 are placed into MAT 1233 - Intermediate Algebra .
 Students with a Math ACT sub-score of 16 or below are placed into MAT 0123 - Beginning Algebra .

 SCIENCE: Students with a composite ACT score of below 18 may take BIO 1113 - Principles Of Biology I, Lecture /BIO 1111 - Principles Of Biology I, Laboratory , BIO 1213 - Environmental Science, Lecture /BIO 1211 - Environmental Science, Laboratory or BIO 1533 - Survey Of Anatomy And Physiology, Lecture /BIO 1531 - Survey Of Anatomy And Physiology, Laboratory .